Are you interested in Finance?

-As a financial management student, you will have the opportunity to participate in a variety of real-world learning experiences, such as managing a student-run investment fund valued at almost $2 million, attending career-focused experiential short trips, obtaining an internship or participating in one of the many student-run entrepreneurial businesses.
-The financial management program can help you develop your problem-solving, teamwork and marketplace skills, providing a springboard into dynamic career opportunities.
+As a finance student, you will have the opportunity to participate in a variety of real-world learning experiences, such as managing a student-run investment fund valued at almost $2 million, attending career-focused experiential short trips, obtaining an internship or participating in one of the many student-run entrepreneurial businesses.
+The finance programs can help you develop your problem-solving, teamwork and marketplace skills, providing a springboard into dynamic career opportunities.

 Accounting and Finance